 I am, in this listicle, using an unabashedly commercial lens.
 The reason for this is that many emerging artists know a lot about making work, but not a lot about how that work actually makes it into festivals, theaters or tents, or what presenters and agents are looking for when they present performance.

 If you’re interested in presenting work with performing arts centers you have to put yourself in their mindset–they are bringing your show along with many other dance or theater productions, productions where the narrative, movement and arc of the show are all fundamental to the creation process.
 To appeal to these presenters, you have to be really rigorous with how you structure your show, both thematically and technically.

-Circus is a new addition to the performing arts landscape in the historic sense, it is still fairly new to the performing arts landscape.
+While circus is not a new addition to the performing arts landscape in the historic sense, it is still fairly new to the performing arts landscape.
 This means that performing arts funders and presenters are sometimes wary about the work.
 Larger companies that you see touring successfully (7doigts, Cirque Mechanics) have spent years building relationships and teaching presenters to trust their product.

-An hour long two person show that fits in a van, has relevant and well executed artistic themes and a high technical level?
+An hour long, two-three person show that fits in a van, has relevant and well executed artistic themes and a high technical level?
 Done.
 (See the recent and highly successful tours of Water on Mars, Bromance and AirPlay).